Rendering HTML pages in Plone using the Zope 3 view pattern.

 Creating a view¶

-First, create your add-on product using Dexterity project template.
+Create your add-on product using Dexterity project template.

 Python logic code¶